Aap Mujhe Achche Lagne Lage: Plot

 Raman and his men arrive at Rohit's hostel but are met with hundreds of Rohit's peers carrying sticks and bats, showing solidarity with Rohit and Sapna.
 Pratap appears and publicly berates Raman for coming to the hostel without his permission.
 He earnestly displays fatherly concern, declaring his approval of Rohit and Sapna's relationship and convincing his daughter to return home to prepare for her wedding to Rohit.

 Bursting with joy, Sapna arrives back home and tells Nisha of her father's acceptance.
 Dismayed, Nisha reveals that Pratap deceived Sapna to avoid creating a scene at the hostel and that her father's pride is more valuable to him than her happiness.
 Sapna pleads with Pratap, who furiously informs her that she is to fly to London that very night.
 Under the guise of peace, Pratap summons Rohit to his factory, revealing his true intentions.
 When Rohit refuses to give up on Sapna, Pratap orders to kill him.
 His men brutally beat Rohit and toss him in a gully, assuming he is dead.
 Sapna overhears Pratap speaking of Rohit's death and overdoses on pills.
 She leaves a suicide note in her room and, before leaving, informs Pratap that she wishes to be with her long-deceased mother.
-Nisha finds Sapna's suicide note and throws it at Pratap, screaming at him for selfishly killing his own daughter.
+Eventually, Nisha finds Sapna's suicide note and throws it at Pratap, screaming at him for selfishly driving her daughter to suicide.

 As Sapna is escorted to the airport, Rohit appears, bloodied and enraged.
-With renewed strength, he fights them off just as Sapna starts coughing up blood, succumbing to her overdose.
+With renewed strength, he fights them off just as Sapna starts coughing up blood, nearly succumbing to her overdose.
 He takes her to a hospital, where she is stabilized.
 Pratap, emotional and humbled, gives the couple his blessing.